AndrewDNVN/Geni/README.md

   # TODO
-    - Fixing htpasswd from command line call
+    - Working on pulling info from host file
-    - Finishing test.yaml
+    - Moving from bash to ansible for Mesuremeant node

 # -----------------------------------------------------------------------------